dankito/RichTextEditor/README.md

 - Insert Link
 - Insert Checkbox
 - Search
-- For all those it has predefined commands.
+- For all those exist predefined commands.
 You can use the [standard toolbar](RichTextEditorAndroid/src/main/kotlin/net/dankito/richtexteditor/android/toolbar/AllCommandsEditorToolbar.kt) or create your own within minutes.
 - All commands have a Material Design icon.
 But of course you can give all of them your custom icon.
+- Themeable

 ## Demo application